 Geographic Connection to Pennsylvania: Bloomsburg, Columbia County

-Charles T. Kuntzleman was born in Bloomsburg on November 4, 1940.
-Kuntzleman was a professor of physical education; a coach of football, track, lacrosse, and wrestling; and the co-host of the television show Fun and Fitness.
+Charles T. Kuntzleman was born in Bloomsburg, Pennsylvania, on November 4, 1940.
+Kuntzleman was a Professor of Physical Education; a coach of football, track, lacrosse, and wrestling; and the co-host of the television show Fun and Fitness.
 He provided fitness instruction, suggestions, and analysis in books such as Activetics (1975), Rating the Exercises (1980), and his most famous book, The Complete Book of Walking (1978).

 Charles T. Kuntzleman was born on November 4, 1940, in Bloomsburg, Pennsylvania, to Walter Allen and Phyllis Kuntzleman.
-He attended Muhlenberg College in Allentown, Pennsylvania, and continued his education at Temple University in Philadelphia, Pennsylvania.
-He married Carol Lee Emhardt in June of 1962, and after her death in 1973, Kuntzleman married fellow professor of health and physical education, Beth Ann McDonald in October of 1974.
-He has five children, Deborah Ann, John Walter, Thomas Scott, Rebecca Ann, and a stepdaughter, Lisa Kristin.
+He attended Muhlenberg College in Allentown, Pennsylvania, and continued his education at Temple University.
+He married Carol Lee Emhardt in June of 1962, and after her death in 1973, Kuntzleman married fellow Professor of Health and Physical Education, Beth Ann McDonald in October of 1974.
+He has five children: Deborah Ann, John Walter, Thomas Scott, Rebecca Ann, and a stepdaughter, Lisa Kristin.

-Kuntzleman's career began at his alma mater, Muhlenberg College, where he was the assistant professor of physical education and coached football, track, lacrosse, and wrestling.
-In 1968, he moved to the Lehigh County Community College, as the assistant professor of physical education and lecturer in anatomy and physiology.
-After focusing mainly on teaching, Kuntzleman became a consultant for Rodale Press and the national program director for the YMCA—Fitness Finders.
-In 1973, he became the co-host of the television show "Fun and Fitness."
+Kuntzleman's career began at his alma mater, Muhlenberg College, where he was the Assistant Professor of Physical Education and coached football, track, lacrosse, and wrestling.
+In 1968, he moved to the Lehigh County Community College, as the Assistant Professor of Physical Education and Lecturer in Anatomy and Physiology.
+After focusing mainly on teaching, Kuntzleman became a consultant for Rodale Press.
+In 1969, he and Beth McDonald cofounded the YMCA Fitness Finders, an organization that aims to motivate children to stay fit.

-While teaching and coaching, Kuntzleman began writing books providing fitness instruction, suggestion, and analysis.
-Just a few of his published titles include Activetics, Rating the Exercises, and his most famous book, The Complete Book of Walking.
+While teaching and coaching, Kuntzleman wrote books providing fitness instruction, suggestion, and analysis.
+Just a few of his published titles include Activetics (1975), Rating the Exercises (1978), and his most famous book, The Complete Book of Walking (1978).
 In this book, Kuntzleman described walking as "nature's way of helping people be their best — both physically and mentally."
-The book provides information about selecting proper shoes, what to do if minor pain occurs, how to handle weather conditions while waking, the benefits of walking tours, and walking as a family.
+The book provides information about selecting proper shoes, what to do if minor pain occurs, how to handle weather conditions while walking, the benefits of walking tours, and walking as a family.

 Activetics.
 Boston: P.H.
 Wyden, 1975.